-- 1.1 Promote events and shared or outof-hours use of spaces to encourage a night-time economy and extend the city's service role. - 1.2 Incorporate Safer-By-Design and accessibility principles into public areas and building design, to create comfortable, active streets, and protect sunlight to city parks, squares and footpaths. - 1.3 Make footpaths and laneways more activated, allow al fresco dining, improve lighting in creative ways to ease navigation. - 1.4 Provide incentives for city centre traders and facilitate out-of-hours uses, including residential and tourist accommodation and cultural activities.
+- 1.1 Promote a range of diverse city centre events including cultural and community events and shared or out-of-hours use of spaces to encourage a night-time economy and extend the city's service role. - 1.2 Incorporate Safer-By-Design and accessibility principles into public areas and building design, to create comfortable, active streets, and protect sunlight to city parks, squares and footpaths. - 1.3 Make footpaths and laneways more activated, allow al fresco dining, improve lighting in creative ways to ease navigation, whilst ensuring continued local freight, delivery and waste vehicle accessibility. - 1.4 Provide incentives for city centre traders and facilitate out-of-hours uses, including residential and tourist accommodation and cultural activities. - 1.5 Implement the Coffs Harbour City Centre Masterplan 2031 and periodically review to account for progress and new challenges or opportunities. - 1.6 In partnership with local Aboriginal Elders and community, explore tangible and visible ways to incorporate cultural stories into the design of the city's places to inform and help more people understand the local Gumbaynggirr people's stories, traditions and connection to country.